mgrojo/adasearch/README.md

 Also, this project can help others create and maintain their own version of a custom search engine :)

-**INFO:** This project is a maintained fork of the now archived project thindil/adasearch.
+**INFO:** This project is a maintained fork of the former thindil/adasearch project.